Things To Do A Week Before Your Wedding

 - Mints/chewing gum

-I always advise that the bridal gown and bridesmaids dresses are collected toward the beginning of the wedding day countdown, leaving time to sort any last minute corrections.
+Ideally the bridal gown and bridesmaids dresses are collected at the beginning of the wedding day countdown, leaving time to sort any last minute corrections.
 It is also a good idea for the bride and her maids to use the week before the wedding to break in the shoes that they will be wearing on the big day.

 If you are hiring suits for the groom and groomsmen make arrangements to collect these as soon as the hire company will allow.
 Again, this is to allow time for any last minute alterations that may be required.

 Finalise and distribute your wedding day schedule